chaarlie/featured-content/README.md

-Sample Wiki Media content Proxy.
+## Hi there!

+This is sample API serving as a proxy for the Wikimedia Content Api.

 Key height lights:

-1. Implements CQRS
+1. Implements CQRS in NestJS
+1. Implements Libretranslate API
-1. Promotes code reuse modules
+1. Promotes code reuse through lib modules
-1. Exhibits good NestJS best practices

 ## Instructions to RUN

-1. Edit the **.env** file accordingly
+1. Edit the **.env.example** file accordingly to your environment ports/hosts configuration or leave it as it is.
+Then rename it to **.env**
-1. run npm start in both directories
+1. In the terminal do `docker compose up`
+1. If using the default configuration please go to http://localhost:3000